 Wichita is not a big enough city to have a Turkish community center to teach cooking classes.
 So it was decided that next spring we should gather and learn to cook “real” Turkish food.
 We will also host an interfaith dialog this spring.

 Being thankful is not an “American” trait or a “Christian” trait, it is a gift that crosses all cultural, ethnic and religious lines.
-I am so thankful for the friendship extended this day from Ahmet, Asra their families and all who came to share food and fellowship with us.
+I am so thankful for the friendship extended this day from Adam, Asra their families and all who came to share food and fellowship with us.
 Their generosity and truthfully fabulous food was a gift without price.
 I am deeply grateful to have celebrated God’s goodness this day with West Heights and with new friends who remind me I am graced to serve.